 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein.
 MRI is often used to determine whether a sarcoma can be removed with surgery.

 Positron emission tomography (PET) or PET-CT scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
+However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.
 This technique can be used to look at both the tumor’s structure and how much energy is used by the tumor and normal tissues.
-This information can be helpful in planning treatment and evaluating how well treatment is working, but it is usually not performed in all cases of known or suspected STS.
+This information can be helpful in planning treatment and evaluating how well treatment is working, but it is usually not performed in all cases of known or suspected soft-tissue sarcoma.